 Compánach is a concert of Traditional music, song & dance played against a changing backdrop of 800 photo-images of musicians and scenery.
-A documentary concert, it has melodies of all types from each of the 32 counties on the island and from its home and émigré regions.
+A documentary show, it has old and new melodies of all types from each of the 32 counties on the island.

 A unique event, Compánach draws on the A-Z format of the encyclopedia Companion to Irish Traditional Music, literally turning its text back into music.
 But this is as far from flat pages as you can get, for the visual narrative is instantly-appreciable on a large-scale, rear-projected, backdrop screen – a documentary flow of historical images and contemporary photos.
-These are lifted by the superb music into a real-time display of people, places and events related to the tunes which demonstrates Irish music’s hallmark variety, repertoires and styles.
+These are lifted by the superb solo, duet and ensemble music, song and dance into a real-time display of people, places and events related to the tunes which demonstrates Irish music’s hallmark variety, repertoires and styles.

 For Traditional music lovers and aficianados this is an exceptionally vibrant presentation of solo and group playing, sean-nós step-dance and singing.
 For students of the music and of Irish culture it is a wonderful, highly-informative visual and melodic interplay.